BasedHardware/omi/Friend/hardware/triangle v2 w memory/README.md

-> ** ⚠️ Disclaimer:** This device is currently a developer version that has not been fully tested.
+> ⚠️ Disclaimer: This device is currently a developer version that has not been fully tested.
 Some new functionality may not be fully covered by the firmware.

+# Omi Triangle v2

-**Description:** Omi Triangle v2 is an upgraded version of Omi Triangle v1, featuring added memory, a speaker, and a configurable momentary button.
-The enclosure comes with two versions of the top cover:
+Omi Triangle v2 is an upgraded version of Omi Triangle v1, featuring added memory, a speaker, and a configurable momentary button.

-1. "High tolerance" version: Provides a tight fit for the lid.
-While more pleasant to use, it may be more challenging to print (because you have to maintain fairly precise clearances).
-2. "Low tolerance" version: Designed for gluing the lid in place.

-It is recommended to print both versions and choose the most appropriate one based on your printing capabilities.

 **Circuit Diagram:**

 ![Circuit diagram](pics/circuit.jpg)

 ---

-# Triangle v2 Assembly Guide
+# Assembly guide

 Estimated Time: 50 min

-# Table of Contents
+# Table of contents

 1. [Component List](#1-component-list)
 2. [Tools and Materials](#2-tools-and-materials)